Fingel/shaftoe/README.md

 About
 -----
-Shaftoe is a vert simple LAMP script to encrypt messages using PGP public keys.
+Shaftoe is a very simple LAMP script to encrypt messages using PGP public keys.
 It uses Jason Hinkle's excellent [php-gpg](https://github.com/jasonhinkle/php-gpg) libray, which was the only decent openpgp implementation I could find (seriously) that didn't rely on compiled binaries.
 At the moment, the app only has 2 methods:

     Saves a key to the database